Product Review: Resveratrol Supplements (Grape, Red Wine, and Polygonum Sources)

 A 30-day study of resveratrol (150 mg/day of 99% pure trans-resveratrol — resVida) in obese men showed it mimicked the metabolic effects of a calorie restricted diet (Timmers, Cell Metabolism 2011).
 While this did not affect the subjects' weight, the researchers suggested that the effects represented improvements in general health parameters, as the treatment caused lower systolic blood pressure, improved liver function, and significantly lower triglyceride levels.
 There were also indications of improved insulin sensitivity, consistent with earlier pilot studies.

 One small study in Germany in overweight but healthy individuals (ages 50 to 75) found that 26 weeks of resveratrol (200 mg with 320 mg of quercetin daily -- divided into two doses taken with meals) not only improved glucose metabolism, but also improved memory performance and activity in the hippocampus, a region of the brain involved in memory function.
 People who received resveratrol were able to retain significantly more words 30 minutes after hearing them than those who received a placebo.
 On other measures of memory, such as recognition and learning ability, those receiving resveratrol also improved, but by about the same amount as those who receiving the placebo (Witte, J Neurosci 2014).
+However, a more recent study involving the same daily dose of resveratrol and quercin for the same length of time did not improve memory or affect hippocampal activity in older, overweight adults, as compared to placebo.
+Additionally, those who took resveratrol had similar increases in weight, body fat and fasting glucose levels during the study as those who took the placebo.
+The researchers could not explain the different results, but suggested that the change in season during the study (from spring/summer to fall/winter) may have affected participants diets and physical activity levels (which decreased during the study) (Huhn, Neuroimage 2018).

 A one year study among men and women with mild to moderate Alzheimer's disease found that a biomarker (A?40) which typically decreases with progression of Alzheimer's remained stable in people given large doses of resveratrol, while it decreased in those given placebo.
 There were no significant effects on other biomarkers and cognitive functioning decreased in both groups — although slightly less in the resveratrol group, but this was not statistically significant.
 Brain volume loss was actually greater in the group receiving resveratrol, but was not associated with cognitive decline and has been seen in studies of other potential treatments.
 The daily dose started at 500 mg of resveratrol and increased up to 2,000 mg over the course of the study.
 The researchers cautioned that the findings are preliminary and do not prove resveratrol is beneficial in Alzheimer's disease; further research is required (Turner, Neurology 2015).